King of Prussia Transit Center

 The King of Prussia Transit Center is a major bus terminal located at the King of Prussia mall in King of Prussia, Pennsylvania for SEPTA buses.
-The transit center serves SEPTA Suburban Division buses traveling to Center City Philadelphia via Route 124 or Route 125, Chesterbrook via Route 124, Valley Forge via Route 125, 69th Street station via Route 123, the Norristown Transportation Center and Phoenixville via Route 99, the West Chester Transportation Center via Route 92, and Limerick via Route 139.
+The transit center serves SEPTA Suburban Division buses traveling to Center City Philadelphia via Route 124 or Route 125, Chesterbrook via Route 124, Valley Forge via Route 125, 69th Street Transit Center via Route 123, the Norristown Transit Center and Phoenixville via Route 99, the West Chester Transit Center via Route 92, and Limerick via Route 139.

 Location and layout

 The King of Prussia Transit Center is located at the King of Prussia mall next to the Orange parking garage.
 The transit center consists of two bus shelters and additional benches along a sidewalk.
 A crosswalk across the parking garage connects to a mall entrance adjacent to Eataly that provides access to the lower level.
-A SEPTA Key fare kiosk is located in the parking garage near the mall entrance.
+SEPTA Key fare kiosks are located in the parking garage near the mall entrance.

 On October 26, 2025, the transit center moved from its former spot adjacent to the former JCPenney to its current spot adjacent to the Orange parking garage.
+SEPTA and mall owner Simon Property Group agreed to move the transit center in order to allow for redevelopment at the former JCPenney.
+The new transit center was built by Simon Property Group at no charge to SEPTA.